thegail/swift-db/README.md

 SwiftDB's query language is a lisp, so the client uses s-expressions to construct queries, like `(select sp t wn (coll people) (> (f age) 60))`.
-A list of functions and their definitions are located below.
+A list of functions and their definitions are located in the language docs.

 ## Transaction Model